Chungzter/CommiZard/CONTRIBUTING.md

 **Prerequisites:**

 - [Ollama](https://ollama.ai/) (required only for local LLM API work)
-- Nox (optional, highly recommended for the smoothest workflow)
+- Nox: this is the standard tool we use for automation.

 **Installation:**